AKHMerban/NERD-CHINET/README.md

-# Chid Net Project
+# Nerd Chinet

-## About Chid Net
+## About Nerd Chinet
-**Chid Net** is a network service provider focused on designing and securing reliable network infrastructures for businesses.
+**Nerd Chinet** is a network service provider focused on designing and securing reliable network infrastructures for businesses.
 We specialize in custom network solutions that prioritize security, efficiency, and cost-effectiveness.
 Our mission is to support businesses in building secure, scalable, and robust networks that meet modern security standards.

 ## Project Overview
 This repository contains files and documentation for the Chid Net project, where we aim to develop a secure network infrastructure plan for a client relocating to a new office.
 The project includes: